aspose-zip/Aspose.ZIP-Products/zip/net/compress/xslfo/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your XSLFO files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="XSLFO" readMoreLink="https://docs.fileformat.com/page-description-language/xslfo/" >}}
-XSL-FO (XSL Formatting Objects) is a powerful stylesheet language for formatting XML documents.
-The semantics of the bounded form of paper and print are expressed by XSL-FO when the dimensions are fixed.
-In contrast to HTML, which represents the semantics of the unbounded form of a browser window with variable dimensions.
-The XML documents formatted by XSL-FO are mostly used to generate PDF files.
-XSL (Extensible Stylesheet Language) is a set of feature complete W3C technologies intended to design for the formatting and exchange of XML documents and XSL-FO is a part of this language.
-XSLT and XPath are also other parts of XSL.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->